Joe "Pegleg" Morgan: Death

-American Me
+Legacy

 In 1992, the film American Me was released, which was based on the history of the Mexican Mafia.
 A principal supporting character is "J.D." (played by William Forsythe), a non-Mexican member who has an artificial leg.
 Edward James Olmos (the movie's writer/director/star) attempted to visit Morgan in hopes that he would gain his approval for the movie.
 Morgan refused to see him, and filed a lawsuit against Olmos and Universal Studios claiming inaccuracies in the film.
 It has been alleged that at least two people were killed on account of Mexican Mafia displeasure with the script, including former Mexican Mafia members and affiliates who had served as advisers during the making of the movie.

 At the time of Morgan's death, his wife filed a $500,000 lawsuit against Olmos and the filmmakers, arguing that the film did not request her permission for basing one of the characters on Morgan.